GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

 	traced by the function tracer as well.
 This option will also cause PIDs of tasks that exit to be removed from the file.

-  set_ftrace_notrace_pid:

-        Have the function tracer ignore threads whose PID are listed in this file.

-        If the "function-fork" option is set, then when a task whose PID is listed in this file forks, the child's PID will automatically be added to this file, and the child will not be traced by the function tracer as well.
-This option will also cause PIDs of tasks that exit to be removed from the file.

-        If a PID is in both this file and "set_ftrace_pid", then this file takes precedence, and the thread will not be traced.

   set_event_pid:

 	Have the events only trace a task with a PID listed in this file.
 	Note, sched_switch and sched_wake_up will also trace events listed in this file.

-	To have the PIDs of children of tasks with their PID in this file added on fork, enable the "event-fork" option.
-That option will also cause the PIDs of tasks to be removed from this file when the task exits.

-  set_event_notrace_pid:

-	Have the events not trace a task with a PID listed in this file.
-	Note, sched_switch and sched_wakeup will trace threads not listed in this file, even if a thread's PID is in the file if the sched_switch or sched_wakeup events also trace a thread that should be traced.

 	To have the PIDs of children of tasks with their PID in this file added on fork, enable the "event-fork" option.
 That option will also